shannonpileggi/SP18--RSurvival/README.md

   * Pay attention to: [survival](https://cran.r-project.org/web/packages/survival/index.html), [fitdistrplus](https://cran.r-project.org/web/packages/fitdistrplus/index.html), [flexsurv](https://cran.r-project.org/web/packages/flexsurv/index.html), and [survminer](https://cran.r-project.org/web/packages/survminer/index.html).

-  **6. Create functions for items that are not currently easy to achieve in R.  (Make sure that these cannot be accomplished in the existing R packages).**
+  **6. Create functions for items that are not currently easy to achieve in R.  (Make sure that these cannot be accomplished in the existing R packages).**  Pay attention to the parameterization of a distribution, which is often different between [Minitab](https://support.minitab.com/en-us/minitab/18/help-and-how-to/modeling-statistics/reliability/how-to/distribution-overview-plot-right-censoring/methods-and-formulas/parametric-methods-and-formulas/distribution-functions/) and R.

   * Lab 2:
     + Compute survival probabilities based on a specified parametric distribution.
     + Display an estimated survival curve based on a specified parametric distribution (singular as well as by groups).
     + Estimate median survival time based on a specified parametric distribution.

+  * Lab 3: